Dear Friend of Redemptorist Communications

 SUPPORT FACE UP

 Would you be interested in helping a secondary school get Face up magazine this year?
 You can sponsor a school (maybe one near you) and help it receive a supply of magazines every month.
 It’s a great way of helping ensure our young people receive a publication with a positive, faith-based message.
-Email us to find out more about how you can help.
+Contact us for more information on how you can help.

 TO END WITH: A REFLECTION!